Manage Headers

 - From the drop down list select the Manage Headers option

-- The new headers now appears in the headers list.
+- Header created successfully and the new headers now appears in the manage headers list.

 - Search the added endpoint in endpoint search field